 Optima Medicare has two formularies depending on the plan you are considering for 2018 and a single formulary for 2019.
 Coverage may vary by plan.
 Choose your plan carefully to make sure that it covers the medicine you regularly take.

-The Optima Medicare HMO Drug List (Formulary) is available for use by Optima Medicare members.
+The Optima Medicare HMO formularies are available for use by Optima Medicare members.